aaimme/bagpao-server/README.md

 # bagpoa-server
 backend

-use node namefile.js in cmd
+use in cmd
+$ node namefile.js

-go to website localhost:8080/get/?value=.....&value=..... or localhost:8080/post/
+go to website
+localhost:8080/get/?value=.....&value=.....
+or
+localhost:8080/post/